Unusual Events in Uzbekistan So Far..

 I met my pre-organised host, Alina, at a metro station in Tashkent.
 Before I get further into the story, I need to tell you about the Tashkent Metro system.
 It is the oldest metro system in Central Asia and until last summer, it was illegal to take photos of the stations in the system.
 Why?
 Because they double as nuclear bunkers for military purposes.

 As Uzbekistan was part of the Soviet Union in 1970s when the designs were commissioned, artists from all around the USSR created these masterpieces.
-Each station in the system has a different design and the designs are amazingly intricate and definitely stare-worthy.
+Each station in the system has a different design.
+Each design is amazingly intricate and definitely stare-worthy.

 There’s a station devoted to Cosmonauts